MohrJonas/Citadel/README.md

 - Create a new regular user, making sure the user has uid and gid 1000 (Can be selected under advanced)
 - Install the operating system

-### After booting into the operating system for the first time
+### After booting into the operating system for the first time:

 - Install incus `sudo dnf install incus`
 - Install nx* `sudo dnf install nxagent nxdialog`